88lexd/lexd-solutions/wordpress/3-app-configuration/smtp-relay/README.md

 # SMTP Relay
 With a recent change from my email provider now blocking Basic Authentication, I have now went with a different SMTP service.

-To ensure that I can future proof myself, I am setting up this SMTP relay service so all my internal services don't ever need to change again if I do decide to later change providers in the future.
+To ensure that I can future proof myself, I am setting up this SMTP relay service in my internal network.
+This way, I can decide to later change providers in the future and only need to update a single endpoint.

-This service will use `nullmailer` and is run as a standalone container under the management machine.
+This service uses `opensmtpd` and is run as a standalone container under the management machine.

 ## Build
 ```shell